 These are some common demographic factors that will be helpful to know about your nonprofit’s audience:

 - Family status

-These factors all influence how your audience thinks and what they value, which in turn shape their unique motivations for engaging with your nonprofit.
-To use age demographics as an example, younger generations may want to see social media graphics or digital flyers about creating positive change in society, while older generations might prefer charts incorporated into presentations related to tax-deductible giving.
-But any of these analytical points will produce valuable data when you conduct research and actively ask donors for the information you want to learn..
+These factors all influence how your audience thinks and what they value, shaping their unique motivations for engaging with your nonprofit.
+For example, younger generations may want to see social media graphics or digital flyers about creating positive change in society, while older generations might prefer charts incorporated into presentations related to tax-deductible giving.

-- Recency—when they made their last contribution or attended their last event.
+- Recency: This indicates when they made their last contribution or attended their last event.

-- Amount—how much money they give each time, or how much total time they’ve spent volunteering and attending events.
+- Amount: This illustrates how much money they give each time, or how much total time they’ve spent volunteering and attending events.

-- Motivation—why they’re involved with your organization (for example, a personal connection to your cause or confidence that you’re making a positive impact in the community).
+- Motivation: This information highlights why they’re involved with your organization (for example, a personal connection to your cause).

-Once you’ve established some segments, you can use your understanding of who you’re targeting in each of your marketing campaigns to adapt your graphic design choices.
-This way, audience members will be more likely to respond to calls to action and engage with your organization over time.
+Once you’ve established segments that represent your core group of supporters, you can use your understanding of who you’re targeting in each of your marketing campaigns to adapt your graphic design choices.
+When communications are personalized to them, your audience will be more likely to engage with your nonprofit’s communications and respond to your calls to action.

 5. Stay Open to New Graphic Design Ideas

-Graphic design experts can also do the heavy lifting for you.
-You give them an overview of your strategy and tell them about your plans for certain designs, and they’ll come back with examples of content.
+If you work with a graphic designer, for example, you’ll give them an overview of your strategy and tell them about your plans for certain designs.
+Then, they’ll come back with examples of content.

 Creating great graphic designs for your nonprofit will go a long way in attracting, engaging, and retaining supporters.
-Follow these steps to get started with adding graphic design to your nonprofit’s marketing strategy.
-Also, remember that you can reach out for risk-free, high-reward help from a design service like Kwala at any time.
+Follow these steps to start adding graphic design to your nonprofit’s marketing strategy.

 For more tips and tricks about nonprofit graphic design and marketing, check out these resources: